Novena MRT station

-Novena MRT station is an underground Mass Rapid Transit (MRT) station on the North South Line.
+Novena MRT station is an underground Mass Rapid Transit (MRT) station on the North–South Line.
 Located along Thomson Road in Novena, Singapore, the station is located near landmarks such as Tan Tock Seng Hospital, Mount Elizabeth Novena Hospital and United Square.
 Planned as part of Phase One of the MRT system, under the working name Thomson, the station's name was changed to Novena in November 1982, after the Novena Church.
 Construction of the station commenced in January 1984, and the station opened in December 1987.

 History

-The station was planned as part of Phase One of the MRT system's development, and was initially named Thomson.
-In November 1982, the station's name was changed to Novena, which the Provisional MRT Authority believed more accurately reflected the station's location.
+Toa Payoh station was included in the early plans of the MRT network published in May 1982 as Thonson.
+The first confirmation that the station would be among the Phase I stations (from Ang Mo Kio to Marina Bay) came in November that year, where it was renamed to Novena as it would be near the Novena Church.
+It was expected in December 1982 that tenderers will be called in early 1983, construction will start by mid 1983, and operations to start in 1987 for the Phase I stations.
+This segment was given priority as it passed through areas that had a higher demand for public transport, such as the densely populated housing estates of Toa Payoh and Ang Mo Kio and the Central Area.
+The line aimed to relieve the traffic congestion on the Thomson–Sembawang road corridor.

+By February 1983, it was reported by The Straits Times that the design for Novena, along with Toa Payoh and Orchard Boulevard, were almost ready.
 In October 1983, Contract 104 for the construction of the Novena and Toa Payoh stations, and the tunnels between Toa Payoh and Newton stations, was awarded to two Japanese contractors, Tobishima and Takenaka.
 Construction of the station began in January 1984, and the station was built from the bottom up.
 In 1984, a Jewish cemetery along Thomson Road was cleared to make way for the station, with the graves reinterred in Choa Chu Kang, and to prevent soil subsidence, the tunnels connecting Novena and Newton were built in compressed air.

 In June 1985, a worker was killed at the station site after receiving head injuries from being struck by moving components of a tunnel boring machine.
 Novena station opened on 12 December 1987, as part of the extension of the MRT system to Outram Park.

 In April 2002, a lift connecting the concourse with the street level above was opened.
-Originally, the station's distinctive features are bright green wall tiles, but the tiles were all falling in 2005.
-The station was completely refurbished in May 2007, at the same time when Square 2 also opened.
-The elevators at Novena MRT station were replaced from September 2006 to May 2007.
+Originally, the station's distinctive features are bright green wall tiles.